 At North Alabama Spine and Rehab, we specialize in treating car collision injury victims and are leaders in the field.
-Not only are we experts at treating the injuries associated with car collision by using chiropractic and physical therapy, we take care to provide the proper documentation of injuries, detailed narratives and daily reports the insurance companies and attorneys need for the proper resolution of your claim.
+Not only are we experts at treating the injuries associated with car collisions by using chiropractic and physical therapy, we take care to provide the proper documentation of injuries, detailed narratives, and daily reports that are needed for the proper resolution of your claim.

 CALL NOW!
 256-469-7740